ansible-middleware/jws/README.md

 Plugins and modules within a collection may be tested with only specific Ansible versions.
 A collection may contain metadata that identifies these versions.
 <!--end requires_ansible-->

 ## Included content

 Click on the name of a plugin or module to view that content's documentation:

 ### Collections

 - middleware_automation.redhat_csp_download
-    - This collection is required to download resources from RedHat Customer Portal.
+    - This collection is required to download resources from Red Hat Customer Portal.
-    - Documentation to collection can be found at <https://github.com/ansible-middleware/redhat-csp-download>
+    - Documentation for the collection can be found at <https://github.com/ansible-middleware/redhat-csp-download>

 ### Roles